jeffreylanters/react-unity-webgl/README.md

 }
 ```

 To emit the Event Listener we've just created, we'll have to create a new JSLib file within our Unity Project first.
 This JSLib file will be places within the "Assets/Plugins/WebGL" directory.
-The JSLib itself has nothing to do with this module, it is natively supported by Unity.
+The JSLib itself has nothing to do with this module, it is natively supported by Unity and is used for all communication between your CSharp and JavaScript in any given context.

 We'll start of by creating a new method inside of our JSLib.
 The name of this method can be anything, but in this example we'll give it it the same name as our Event Name to keep things clean.
 In the body of the method, we'll emit our Event Listener by invoking a method on the "ReactUnityWebGL" object exposed by the module.
 All of your Event Listeners are available as a property using the Event Name on the object.
 We'll pass along the score.